top of page

 • Start maintenance and sustaining plans

-• Invest in sales, marketing, early adopters
+• Invest in sales, marketing, and early adopters

 Stakeholder Needs

-• Well documented success criteria
+• Well-documented success criteria

 • Convey risks and mitigation plans